Analog-to-digital converter: Dither

 In ADCs, performance can usually be improved using dither.
 This is a very small amount of random noise (e.g. white noise), which is added to the input before conversion.
 Its effect is to randomize the state of the LSB based on the signal.
 Rather than the signal simply getting cut off altogether at low levels, it extends the effective range of signals that the ADC can convert, at the expense of a slight increase in noise.
-Note that dither can only increase the resolution of a sampler.
+Dither can only increase the resolution of a sampler.
 It cannot improve the linearity, and thus accuracy does not necessarily improve.

 Quantization distortion in an audio signal of very low level with respect to the bit depth of the ADC is correlated with the signal and sounds distorted and unpleasant.
 With dithering, the distortion is transformed into noise.
 The undistorted signal may be recovered accurately by averaging over time.
 Dithering is also used in integrating systems such as electricity meters.
 Since the values are added together, the dithering produces results that are more exact than the LSB of the analog-to-digital converter.

 Dither is often applied when quantizing photographic images to a fewer number of bits per pixel—the image becomes noisier but to the eye looks far more realistic than the quantized image, which otherwise becomes banded.
 This analogous process may help to visualize the effect of dither on an analog audio signal that is converted to digital.